ihmcrobotics/ihmc-ethercat-master/readme.md

 A gradle wrapper is provided, optionally you can use your system gradle by replacing "./gradlew" with gradle.

+The gradle build files for the SOEM wrapper and native libraries are created by cmake, based on the input files in swig/build.gradle.kts.in and swig/settings.gradle.kts.in.
+After running cmake and make, the gradle build is exectud from the build directory.
+This is done to split the GPL+linking exception licenced SOEM from the Apache 2.0 licensed IHMC-ethercat-master.

+To build and publish run the following commands.
+Note that the gradle commands are ran from within the build directory.

 - cd ihmc-ethercat-master
 - mkdir build
 - cd build